djalbat/reaction-hooks/README.md

 ```
 Note that the last of the four function arguments is a reference to the function's corresponding element.
 The details are unimportant, however this reference must be passed as the first argument of the `useState()` call.
 Otherwise the usage is entirely analogous to the corresponding React hook.

-Because the `useState()` hook is passed a reference to the corresponding element under the hood, so to speak, it should come as no surprise that can also support created classes and components, which also both have corresponding underlying elements.
+Because the `useState()` hook is passed a reference to the corresponding element it can also support created classes and components, which also both have corresponding underlying elements.

-The second way is with created classes.
-The name is a misnomer as they are not classes and they are, with the advent of components, rarely if ever used anymore.
-Nonetheless they are supported:
+To continue, the second way is with created classes.
+The name is a misnomer as they are not classes at all.
+With the advent of components they rarely if ever used, nonetheless they continue to be supported:

 ```
 const { createClass } = React;